n1d3v/WMPotify/README.md

 3. **Q.** Custom title bar only shows the close button
     * **A.** Either the CEF/Spotify Tweaks Windhawk mod or the Spotify API Extender Chrome extension required for the minimize/maximize/restore buttons to show up.
 The extension is available in the [SpotifyCrExt](/SpotifyCrExt) folder in the repository.
     * Using the extension is only recommended if you cannot use the Windhawk mod, such as on Linux or macOS.
     * To install the extension, you have to enable DevTools with `spicetify enable-devtools`, right-click any empty space, click `Show Chrome Tools`, open `chrome://extensions`, enable developer mode, and load the unpacked extension.
-If the extension installation doesn't work, run `spicetify enable-devtools`
+If the extension installation doesn't work, run `spicetify enable-devtools` again and try again.
     * Note that Chrome extensions only work if DevTools is enabled.
 Spotify will randomly disable DevTools after a while and all extensions will stop working.
 To permanently enable DevTools and extensions, hex-patch the Spotify executable to fill the `disable-extensions` string to something invalid.

 ## TODO